Business Startup CostsUpdated March 2026

 LowNational avg: $105,000High

 Idaho Falls's western location means sun exposure degrades roofing and paint faster than in overcast climates, shortening replacement cycles by 20-30%.
 The housing picture is equally important: a housing market where the American Dream of owning a home is still financially realistic.
-When it comes to start a bakery, the local workforce reflects a price-competitive market where providers work harder for each customer.
+When it comes to start a bakery, the local workforce reflects a price-competitive market where local businesses work harder for each customer.
 This is a community where the same service costs 30% more downtown than ten minutes out in the suburbs.

 What Matters Most